Compare office insurance quotes to find a policy that's the business

 The first is extra cover for computer breakdowns and data recovery - sometimes these policies won't require you to have virus protection and securities systems in place to honour a claim.

 The second is business interruption insurance, which protects your bottom line when you're prevented from trading as usual.
-More about that in our business insurance frequently asked questions.

 This type of policy would cover the mechanical breakdown of the technology in your office, however if you're affected by a malware virus and it's classified as an act of terrorism, your policy may not pay out.